Search

 The GENIUS Act Will Have Significant Impact on Banks’ AML compliance—Here’s What You Need to Know

-Passed by the Senate and now headed to the House, the GENIUS Act will require financial institutions to implement AML controls tailored to both the issuance of stablecoins and the pricing of banking services for crypto-related entities such as exchanges, blockchain providers and custodial platforms, among others.
+The GENIUS Act will require financial institutions to implement AML controls tailored to both the issuance of stablecoins and the pricing of banking services for crypto-related entities such as exchanges, blockchain providers and custodial platforms, among others.
 Most banks aren’t ready.

 The Impact